|Alias||Black Tide of Thasmudyan|

 |Established||12 Witchrite 1464|

-Over the decades that followed, the faith of Thasmudyan spread like a plague, with bandits and mercenaries of many lands joining the victorious ranks of the Black Tide.
-The most feared contingents of Black Tide were the undead.
-After fighting as one of the living, the killed in action would be raised to continue the will of Thasmudyan.
+Over the decades that followed, the faith of Thasmudyan spread like a plague, with bandits and mercenaries of many lands joining our victorious ranks.
+As expected, our most feared units are the undead.
+It is so simple, after fighting as one of the living, the killed are raised to continue the will of Thasmudyan.

 The Black Tide War ended in 1504, at which time it controlled a string of fortresses and cities stretching from Bathor to Vraga Moltus.
 The Black Tide reigned over this vast territory for 42 years (1504 - 1546).
 It was horrifying reign with undead roaming freely through the land.
-During this occupation, the Grey-Nil planted spies in nearly every holding of the Lands of Purity and Hells Womb.
+During this occupation, the Grey-Nil worked hard planting spies across the holds of the Lands of Purity and Hells Womb.

-In 1546, with the Athena Crusade still going on in the Lands of Purity, the Black Tide is beset by more enemies.
-In Hells Womb, the Council of Bile, Paradomea and Surticon began their attack on the Black Tide.
-With her armies already feeling the strain of one war, this new war called the Artery War would be their end on Brucrumus.
+In 1546, with the Athenian Crusade still going on in the Lands of Purity, the Black Tide was beset with more enemies.
+In Hells Womb, the region east of the Lands of Purity, the Council of Bile, Paradomea and Surticon began their attack on the Black Tide.
+With her armies already feeling the strain of one war, this Artery War (1546 - 1554) would end their time on Brucrumus.
 The two wars scattered the Black Tide's legions of darkness.
 Those that could escape, fled to Necrocrypt, while others went north into Grashakh or east into the Aerie of Dragons.
 Some abandoned the Black Tide altogether, becoming citizens or soldiers of the Orchish Empire, the Tormoran Federation, and Ag Envok.
-Most of the undead, especially the mindless ones, were destroyed.
-Thousands though, did survive, perhaps still wandering and terrorizing wilder lands.
+Many thousands of undead that wandered the lands were mostly hunted down and destroyed.

 It is not will the Black Tide rise again, but when.